ulule/developers.ulule.com/content/reference/project.md

 ## Project likes

 Users can like projects to receive notifications.
+Project owners and backers automatically like a project, and cannot unlike it.

 ### Like a project